 If you are reading this, it is highly likely that you are familiar with the Agile method in software development.

 You know about Scream, Kanban, SAFE.
-You are familiar with how to work in these ways, and they not only deliver value to organizations, but also benefit teams.
+You are familiar with how to work in these ways, and they not only deliver value to organizations but also benefit the teams.

 You recognize the value inherent in iterative development, and collaborative environments.

 Agile has taken the business world by storm: engineering teams continue to accelerate adoption (12th State of Agile Report).

 And the values and principles behind the Agile Manifesto are evolving to meet the needs of other business functions.

 Agile in HR isn’t particularly new – plenty has been written to date about why HR would benefit from such a framework.

 And yet, there hasn’t been a very good answer as to how Agile values can be tactically brought into an HR organization.

 Enter the Agile PeopleOps Framework (APF).
 APF enables HR teams to intentionally adopt a more Agile mindset.

 It shifts from a worldview of VUCA to one of flexibility, responsiveness, and transparency.